nasirnjs/git-cheat-sheet/README.md

 ```

 Risky, Moves HEAD and optionally clears staging & working directory.
 Removes last commit and Changes stay staged.
+- HEAD is a pointer to your current position in Git history.
+- Usually points to the current branch
+- Moves when you commit
+- Detached HEAD happens when you checkout a commit, not a branch

+**Detached HEAD (Very common confusion)**

+- Detached HEAD Warning
+- You are not on a branch
+- Commits may be lost unless you create a branch

 ```bash
 git reset
 ```